 - Plant native trees and shrubs to help attract birds

-- Take rubbish, including green waste, to the landfill not the estuary and recycle wherever possible.
+- Take rubbish, including green waste, to the landfill not the estuary, and recycle wherever possible.
 See our Waste and Recycling Directory to find out where you can safely dispose of paint, chemicals or other waste items.

 - Keen to do more?
 Join a local care group to help with an environmental restoration project near you.